Here at The Miami Injury Lawyers, personal injury cases are what we do. In fact, it’s all we do.

 - Trial: If you can’t reach a settlement after mediation, your case will go to trial.
 All of the information gathered will be presented to a jury, which puts you in the hands of not just your lawyers and your opponent’s lawyers, but a bunch of non-legal professionals.
 This is often not very desirable for either side.

-If you have been injured due to the negligence of others, and you believe you have a case, please contact The Miami Injury Lawyers today.
+If you have been injured due to the negligence of others, and you believe you have a case, please contact a personal injury attorney at The Miami Injury Lawyers today.
 We have represented clients throughout Florida, and will spare no expense in trying to get your life back on track after your injury.